dreamcat4/docker-images/irc/README.md

 Of course not everybody likes bots.
 Or the hassles associated with having their very own IRC services.
 So I've also included [an extensive 3rd party IM chat protocols support for bitlbee](https://github.com/dreamcat4/docker-images/tree/master/irc#bitlbee-chat-protocols).
 Thanks to [bitlbee](https://wiki.bitlbee.org/) and [libpurple](https://developer.pidgin.im/wiki/ThirdPartyPlugins#AdditionalProtocols) for providing those ones.

-Well anyhow... the environment as a whole cannot be described merely in words alone. *It simply has to be experienced.* So throw away your old irc setup!
-Join with me!
-And ultimate IRC power can be yours today!
+Well anyhow... the magnificence of this IRC setup cannot be described merely by words alone. *These wonders simply must be experienced to be believed.* So throw away your old irc setup!
+And join with me!
+Ultimate IRC power can be yours today!

 ![irssi client theme customizations](http://i.imgur.com/Fk94eHf.png "irssi client theme customizations")